yogdaan/suraksha/README.md

 ## Introduction

-Supernova-2 is meant to analyze and display data to improve public understanding of our home planet to be safe.
+Suraksha is meant to analyze and display data to improve public understanding of our home planet to be safe.

 ### Feature

-#### What are the safety parameters Supernova will track?
+#### What are the safety parameters Suraksha will track?

 - **Health Issues**<br>
     You can track possible health issues all over the world or in your area.
 Following are some things you can track under it.